Afro-Argentines: Murga

+Racism

 In Argentina, as in other countries of the Americas, racism related to skin tone dates back to the days of colonial rule.
-In the caste system imposed by Spain, the descendants of people from Black Africa occupied a place still lower than the descendants of people belonging to aboriginal peoples.
+In the caste system imposed by Spain, the descendants of people from Africa occupied a place still lower than the descendants of people belonging to aboriginal peoples.

 Colonial racism passed into Argentine culture to a certain extent, as shown by certain phrases included in the national literature.
-Disputes with a racist tinge were depicted in a famous passage from José Hernández's book, Martín Fierro (La ida), published in 1870, in which the main character duels with a black gaucho after insulting his girlfriend and insulting him with the following verse:
+Disputes with a racist tinge were depicted in a famous passage from José Hernández's book, Martín Fierro, published in 1870, in which the main character duels with a Black gaucho after insulting his girlfriend and insulting him with the following verse: